 An applicant must write one out of three sentences correctly to demonstrate an ability to write in English.
 The Writing Test Vocabulary List will help your students study for the English writing portion of the naturalization test.
 The content focuses on civics and history topics.

 There are 100 civics questions on the naturalization test.
 During an applicant's naturalization interview, he or she will be asked up to 10 questions from the list of 100 questions.
-An applicant must answer correctly at least six of the 10 questions to pass the civics test.
+An applicant must answer correctly six of the 10 questions to pass the civics test.

 Your students have two opportunities to take the English and civics tests per application.
 If they fail any portion of the test during their first interview, they will be retested on the portion of the test that they failed between 60 and 90 days from the date of their initial interview.